JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 /find (/eval /it #breathes CO2) #eats bugs
 ```

-The first query doesn't make sense.
+The first query is nonsense.
 It will look for arity-3 expressions of the form
 `/it #breathes CO2 #eats bugs`,
-and return the `/it`.
+and try to return the `/it` part.
+But it won't find anything, because the relationship "_ breathes _ eats _"
+makes no sense.

 The second query is reasonable.
-It will first find every expression X for which `X breathes CO2`,
+It will first find every X for which `X breathes CO2`,
 and then find the subset of those X-values for which `X eats bugs`,
 and return a set of expressions of the form `X eats bugs`.
 For instance, it might return `the venus flytrap #eats bugs`.